SirWellington/alchemy-test/Readme.md

 # Building
 This project builds with maven.
-Just run a `mvn clean install` to compile and install to your local maven repository
+Just run a `mvn clean install` to compile and install to your local maven repository.

 # Download

-> This library is not yet available on Maven Central

 To use, simply add the following maven dependency.